priyanshul-govil/COBIAS/annotations/annotation-guidelines.md

 **Warning: This task contains explicit statements of offensive stereotypes and may be upsetting.**

 ### Please go through this annotation guideline before you start with the annotations.
-If you have any doubts before/during the annotation task, reach out to pgovil1@umbc.edu
+If you have any doubts before/during the annotation task, reach out to xxxxx@xxx.xxx

 ---